Which Kitchen Style Will You Fall For This Valentine’s Day?

 If you’re looking at a super crisp contemporary style things to consider are nice streamlined doors with integrated handles.
 A big island bench is always a winner but whether the kitchen is U shaped, Galley or features an Island, make sure your kitchen has plenty of bench space.

 Integrating your appliances is important in a contemporary look, or at the very least ensure your appliances present well should you decide to have them on show.
-An integrated fridge is good, but for family life having a chilled water and ice dispenser readily available can be a wonderful thing for day to day family use.
+Inalto is a new range of appliances on display at Freedom Kitchens and is worth considering for both aesthetics and functionality.
+An integrated fridge is good, but for family life having a chilled water and ice dispenser readily available can be a wonderful thing for day to day family use!

 Perhaps your heart yearns for a more classic style.
 The devil is in the detail with ornate styles like the Hamptons/Country look so pay attention to the types of handles you choose and what profile you pick for your doors.
 A simple routed panel rather than overly detailed profiles gives you a fresh and crisp but still classic and charming look.